nikp123/xava/README.md

 $ AUDIODEVICE=snd/0.monitor xava
 ```

 ### squeezelite

-[squeezelite](https://en.wikipedia.org/wiki/Squeezelite) is one of several software clients available for the Logitech Media Server.
+[squeezelite](https://en.wikipedia.org/wiki/Squeezelite) is one of several
+ software clients available for the Logitech Media Server.
+Squeezelite can
-Squeezelite can export it's audio data as shared memory, which is what this input module uses.
+ export it's audio data as shared memory, which is what this input module uses.
-Configure X.A.V.A. with the `-DSHMEM=ON` option, then adapt your config:
+Configure XAVA with the `-DSHMEM=ON` (cmake) option, then adapt your config:
 ```
 method = shmem
 source = /squeezelite-AA:BB:CC:DD:EE:FF
 ```
-where `AA:BB:CC:DD:EE:FF` is squeezelite's MAC address (check the LMS Web GUI (Settings>Information) if unsure).
+where `AA:BB:CC:DD:EE:FF` is squeezelite's MAC address (check the LMS
+ Web GUI (Settings>Information) if unsure).

 Note: squeezelite must be started with the `-v` flag to enable visualizer support.

 Latency notes
 -------------

-If you see latency issues, ie. visualizer not reacting on time, try turning off demanding graphical effects and/or shrinking the window,
+If you see latency issues, ie. visualizer not reacting on time,
+ try turning off demanding graphical effects and/or shrinking the window,
-or just lower the ``fft_size`` and ``input_size`` (as increasing capture time creates a delay).
+ or just lower the ``fft_size`` and ``input_size`` (as increasing capture
+ time creates a delay).

-If your audio device has a huge buffer, you might experience that xava is actually faster than the audio you hear.
+If your audio device has a huge buffer, you might experience that xava
-This reduces the experience of the visualization.
-To fix this, try decreasing the buffer settings in your audio playing software.
+ is actually ahead than the audio you hear.
+This reduces the experience
+ of the visualization.
+To fix this, try decreasing the buffer settings
+ in your audio playing software.
+Or in case of MPD, just quickly pause
+ and resume playback (yes, this is a bug).

-If you are getting lag spikes on Windows, just know that the Windows scheduler for some reason likes to slow down processes on user activity.
+If you are getting lag spikes on Windows, please use Vsync
-There isn't much there you can do.
+ as the Windows process scheduler is always inaccurate.

 Usage
 -----